 Note to editors

 The MARSIS instrument was developed by the University of Rome, Italy, in partnership with NASA’s Jet Propulsion Laboratory (JPL) in Pasadena, California.
-The instrument team is led by Prof. Giovanni Picardi.
-It is the first instrument to actually look below the surface of Mars, using low-frequency microwaves reflected by the different layers of matter.
+The instrument team is led by Professor Giovanni Picardi.
+It is the first instrument to actually look below the surface of Mars, using low frequency microwaves reflected by the different layers of matter.
 Among its primary objectives are the attempt to detect underground water ice and the characterisation of terrains underneath layers of sediment.
-In addition, MARSIS will conduct large-scale altimetry mapping and provide data on the planet’s ionosphere, as this electrically charged region of the upper atmosphere reflects radio waves too.
+In addition, MARSIS will conduct large-scale altimetry mapping and provide data on the planet’s ionosphere, as this electrically-charged region of the upper atmosphere reflects radio waves too.

 Mars Express was launched on 2 June 2003 and reached the Red Planet on Christmas Day that same year.
 MARSIS was planned to deploy its three antenna booms in April 2004, towards the end of the orbiter’s commissioning phase.
 Computer simulations pointed to a risk that the booms could lash back and harm the spacecraft and its instruments during deployment.
 ESA therefore delayed deployment until the boom supplier (JPL) and the spacecraft prime contractor (Astrium, France) together with ESA’s experts had conducted further analyses and simulations of boom behaviour during deployment and the possible impact on the spacecraft.
 Once the magnitude of the risk involved had been assessed and the relevant mitigation scenarios defined, ESA decided to proceed with releasing the MARSIS antennas in May 2005.